-Just two or three years later, I came across Sheryl singing/prowling inside one of those diorama displays at the Museum of Natural History in an animal-print coat and bright-red lipstick, singing “If it makes you happy / then why the hell are you so sad?”
-And although I was still too young to understand the world of complicated relationships that would result in a song like that, I became obsessed with it, taping it on VHS so I could watch it anytime I wanted.
+Just two or three years later, I came across (2) in an animal-print coat and bright-red lipstick, singing “If it makes you happy / then why the hell are you so sad?”
+And although I was _still_ too young to understand the world of complicated relationships that would result in a song like that, I became obsessed with it, taping it on VHS so I could watch it anytime I wanted.
 She was the woman I hoped to be like “when I grew up,” to one day exude the strength that always came across when I watched her on television.

 That was twenty years ago, and while Sheryl has experimented with different genres since then, like the slick summer-pop vibes of “Soak Up the Sun” and the full-on country sound of 2013’s _Feels Like Home,_ her new album, _Be Myself,_ is a throwback to the music she was making back in the late ’90s.
 Her signature storytelling is there, as are her catchy melodies, twangy guitars, and take-no-prisoners attitude, all displayed in songs about love, about the weird political situation we are in, and even about social media.
 I’ve revisited her music again and again throughout the years since I first fell in love with her, and now that I have _lived_ life, my appreciation for her has only become stronger.

 A few weeks before the new album’s release, we talked on the phone about psychic lyrics and making a grown-up record while sometimes feeling like being a grown-up sucks.

 **Laia Garcia:** I’ve read that you were listening to your old songs in order to prepare to start this new record, which was surprising because I’ve heard that a lot of musicians don’t usually like listening to themselves.
 Was that a problem for you as well?